 For a standard, single storey cabin, we require a base 6 inch 804 hardstone and 5 inch concrete.
 (30-33 N concrete.)

 If you're building a single room cabin, less than 25 square metres, you can place this on blocks.
 You will need rows of blocks, maximum one metre apart.
 On top of this, you will need lengths of 4" x 3" treated timber, at 800mm centres, running perpendicular to the rows of block.
 On top of this, we need a marine plywood platform to the dimensions required.
+The funsction of the plywood is to support the under floor insulation.
 This platform needs to be level and square.

 Log Cabin Foundation Drawings